neicnordic/endit/README.md

 # Multiple instances

-To run multiple/concurrent ENDIT daemon instances, the `ENDIT_CONFIG` environment variable can be set to use a different configuration file.
-This is not to be confused with enabling parallel/multiple archive and retrieve operations which is done using options in the ENDIT daemon configuration file.
+To run multiple instances for different tape pools on one host, the `ENDIT_CONFIG` environment variable can be set to use a different configuration file.
+This is not to be confused with enabling parallel/multiple archive and retrieve operations for one pool which is done using options in the ENDIT daemon configuration file.

 # Collaboration